swe-students-fall2025/1-specification-AKAM/README.md

 1. As a new user, I want to sign up and verify my email so that my favorites and history are saved.
 2. As a returning user, I want to sign in or reset my password so that I can get back into my account fast.
-3. As a nearby diner, I want to allow or skip location access so that I can either see places near me or choose a different area.
+3. As some one new to the city, I want to search for restaurants by entering an area or using my current location so that I can find nearby places without typing in details.
 4. As a friend planner, I want to pick one or more locations on a map (mine and friends’) so that we can see fair, central options together.
 5. As an information seeker, I want a restaurant page with photos, live hours, cuisine, price range, and a website link so that I know what to expect.
 6. As a visual shopper, I want to view the gallery and rate photo accuracy (1–10) so that others can trust the pictures.